Perfluorohexanesulfonic acid: Republic of Korea

 In 2018, a preliminary drinking water limit value of 0.48 μg/L was adopted for PFHxS.
 In comparison, the preliminary limit value for the sum of PFOS and PFOA is 0.07 μg/L.

 United States

 As of 2019, there is no federal limit or guideline value for PFHxS.
 The United States Environmental Protection Agency (EPA) is developing toxicity values for PFHxS, as well as PFBA, PFHxA, PFNA and PFDA.
 Meanwhile, some states have adopted their own guideline values for PFHxS.
 For example, Minnesota recommends a guidance value of 0.027 μg/L for PFHxS, and Michigan has a screening level of 0.084 μg/L for PFHxS.

-In 2020, Michigan adopted drinking water standards for 5 previously unregulated PFASs including PFHxS, which has a maximum contaminant level (MCL) of 51 parts per trillion (ppt) or 0.051 μg/L.
+In 2020, Michigan adopted drinking water standards for 5 previously unregulated PFASs including PFHxS, setting a maximum contaminant level (MCL) of 51 parts per trillion (ppt) or 0.051 μg/L.